Numerical challenges for energy conservation in N-body simulations of collapsing self-interacting dark matter halos: Discussion

 \item In our simulations, each numerical DM particle is assigned a kernel.
-The kernel is used to compute the scattering probability \citep[for details see][]{Fischer_2021a}.
+The kernel is used to compute the scattering probability \citep[for details, see][]{Fischer_2021a}.
 However, the kernel size, $h$, also implies a resolution limit.
 In contrast to the gravitational softening length, it is not fixed but chosen by the distance to the $N_\mathrm{ngb}$th nearest neighbouring particle.
 Given that $h$ is adaptive does not generally imply that it is small enough to resolve the relevant length scale for the scattering.
-Roughly speaking it is required that $h$ is smaller than the mean free path,
+Typically the kernel size is much larger than the length scale on which the DM self-interactions take place.
+However, it should be smaller than the length scale over which a DM particle can transfer momentum and energy within the regime of a single interaction per particle; namely,\ the mean-free path.
+If this is not given, it effectively allows for heat or momentum exchange over length scales in the simulations to be much greater than those affected by the physical scattering.
+In other words, the numerical modelling isotropises the velocity distribution over a larger distance than the physical scattering would be able to.
+Roughly speaking, it is required for $h$ to be smaller than the mean-free path,\footnote{The division by a factor of $\sqrt{2}$ in Eq.~\eqref{eq:mean_free_path} stems from the fact that we are not considering particles moving through a stationary background, but we assume identical particles following a Maxwell--Boltzmann distribution.}

-At the same time, the kernel size is approximately given by
+At the same time, the kernel size is approximately given by:

 Here, $m_\mathrm{n}$ denotes the numerical particle mass and $\rho$ the local density.
-In consequence, the ratio between the mean free path and kernel size is
+In consequence, the ratio between the mean free path and kernel size is:

+An accurate modelling of the self-interactions may roughly require $h/l \lesssim 1$ \citep[see also Appendix~A by][]{Fischer_2024b}.
+Here, we have assumed the cross-section to be velocity-independent.
+Given a velocity-dependence one may have to adapt the expression for the mean free path but the same argument should hold.
+The question of how small the kernel size must be to obtain accurate results depends not only on the mean-free path, but also on how much the phase space distribution varies as a function of position.
+For example in the case of a set-up where the velocity distribution and density are independent of the position, the kernel size does not matter at all.\footnote{Such a set-up was used as a test case by \cite{Fischer_2021a} in their Sect.~3.2.}